 AML offers solutions to yacht owners who have acquired or are in the process of acquiring a yacht and would like to sail the yacht within EU territorial waters.
 This can be done through the following methods.

-Yachts used for commercial purposes may be imported into the EU via Malta through the payment of Maltese VAT which is 18%, and customs duty.
-This would then allow the yacht to be chartered out and to sail freely within EU waters without further payment.
+Yachts intended for commercial use may be imported into the EU via Malta for the relevant VAT and customs procedures to be undertaken.
+This would then allow the yacht to be chartered out and to sail freely within EU waters.

 Yachts and superyachts flying a non-EU flag, owned by non EU residents and using their yacht privately, may place their yachts under temporary importation via Malta, for a period of 18 months.
 During this period the yacht can sail freely within EU waters without any further customs formalities.
 Here the Customs Authority in Malta will require the provision of a security or guarantee to cover the payment of customs duty & VAT which would become due if the yacht does not leave EU territory after the operative period.